hypertextstudios/FindUsAt/readme.txt

 * Width and Height attributes for shortcode

 == Upgrade Notice ==

+= 1.2.1 =
+Fixed an error that prevents shortcode from outputting data!

 = 1.2 =
 Fixed some errors and made it better :)